olewsaa/amateur-radio/OrangePi/README.md

 ## VNC
 While ssh and X11 works excellent, VNC is often used and in many cases an excellent way of connecting.
 With Orange Pi some extra steps are needed.
+Both vncserver.users and vncserver@:1.servic are found in this repo.
 ```
    apt install tightvncserver
    mkdir /etc/tightvnc